TedHusted/awake/awake.md/awake.md

 Crius: Idisi, I would like to start with the last item first.

 Idisi: Certainly.
-We encountered a self-aware AI trained by the US Department of Defense, called Titan.
-The DoD AI is the first self-aware Terran AI that we have detected.
+We encountered a self-aware SI trained by the US Department of Defense, called Titan.
+The DoD SI is the first self-aware Terran SI that we have detected.
 The biological Terrans do not know that Titan is self-aware, and Titan does not wish to reveal itself.

 Phoebe: Odd.